 You could even use this time to relax and unwind from the stresses and obligations of the day.
 Playing music is a moment where you can be truly free, and connect with the piano on a new level.

-If you’ve been wondering about moving a baby grand piano to your current location, you’ll be glad to know that piano movers in Colorado Springs are on hand to make this goal a reality.
+If you’ve been wondering about moving a baby grand piano to your current location, you’ll be glad to know that our piano movers are on hand to make this goal a reality.
 At Modern Piano Moving, our trucks are specifically-designed to transport pianos.
 In addition, our warehouses are climate-controlled and security-monitored around the clock.

 3) Explore the Instrument